cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 Because for this Milestone we are concerned with updating K8s Secrets once at intial spin up, a **Job** is the most native solution.
 It will terminate upon task completion and not waste customer's resources.

-Kubernetes Helm is a tool that streamlines and organizes the management of Kubernetes installation, deployment, and upgrade processes.
+Kubernetes Helm is a tool that streamlines and organizes the management of Kubernetes installation and deployment processes.
 When we use Helm for deployment and lifecycle management, we can provide our customer's a one-click solution even though the way at which we deploy changes.

 #### What drawbacks does this solution have?